FilippoMB/Total-variation-graph-neural-networks/README.md

 **TODO**

+- [ ] update hyperparameters on the paper
+- [ ] put the paper on arxiv
+- [ ] move metrics.py in the parent folder
 - [ ] Docstring in GTVConv and AsymCheegerCut files Spektral
 - [ ] Docstring in GTVConv and AsymCheegerCut files PyG
 - [ ] conda env for pytorch
 - [ ] graph classification in pytorch
-- [ ] report new hyperparameters on the paper
-- [ ] put the paper on arxiv
-- [ ] fix references to the paper
+- [ ] fix references in the README
-- [ ] write down citation
+- [ ] add citation in the readme

 # Introduction
 Implementation in Tensorflow and Pytorch of the Total Variation Graph Neural Network (TVGNN) as presented in the [original paper](https://arxiv.org/).